-You can perform other functions, including volume adjustment, accessing google assistance, etc. using a touchpad that is available on the backside of the right ear cup.
+You can perform other functions, including volume adjustment, accessing google assistance, etc., using a touchpad that is available on the backside of the right ear cup.

 Battery Life: The battery life of Bose 700 is up to 24 hours.
 If you enable active noise canceling, the battery will stay around 20 hours, and if you don’t enable active noise canceling, it will stay more than 24 hours.

 Connectivity: Bose 700 is a wireless over-ear headphone, but you can use audio cables as well.
-In the box, you’ll get an audio cable with 2.5 mm and 3.5 mm jack.
+In the box, you’ll get an audio cable with a 2.5 mm and 3.5 mm jack.